Desk Breaks & Workplace Wellbeing Statistics - UK 2024

 Which UK city’s workers are the most likely to take hourly breaks from their desks?

-• Cardiff is the city where workers are most likely to take hourly breaks from their desks, with 68.4% of the respondents with desk jobs from Cardiff reporting taking at least one break per hour over the working day.
+Cardiff is the city where workers are most likely to take hourly breaks from their desks.
+68.4% of respondents with desk jobs from Cardiff report taking at least one break per hour over the working day.

-• Southampton has the highest percentage of workers who take hourly breaks from their desk among English cities, at 47.4%.
+- Cardiff has the highest percentage of workers who take hourly breaks from their desk (68.4%),

 CLICK TO VIEW FULL DATA SET TABLE